 The Stock Option Plan of the Company provides for the grant of Options to eligible individuals in accordance with the terms of the Stock Option Plan.
 The Stock Option Plan is the Company's only equity compensation plan.
-It was approved by the Company's shareholders at the Annual General and Special Meeting of Shareholder held on May 24, 2021.
+It was most recently approved by the Company's shareholders at the Annual General Meeting of Shareholder held on October 25, 2023.